br3ndonland/udacity-google/es6/es6-3-built-ins.md

 >
 > **TIP:** The `.keys()` method will behave the exact same way as the `.values()` method by returning the values of a Set within a new Iterator Object.
 The `.keys()` method is an alias for the .values() method for similarity with maps.
 You’ll see the `.keys()` method later in this lesson during the Maps section.

-### 8.08.
+### 3.08.
 Sets & Iterators

 #### Intro

 > The last step to working with Sets is looping over them.
 >
-> If you remember back to our discussion on the new *iterable and iterator protocols- in ES6, then you’ll recall that Sets are built-in iterables.
+> If you remember back to our discussion on the new *iterable and iterator protocols* in ES6, then you’ll recall that Sets are built-in iterables.
 This means two things in terms of looping:
 >
 > 1. You can use the Set’s default iterator to step through each item in a Set, one by one.
 > 2. You can use the new `for...of` loop to loop through each item in a Set.